jpcerrone/handmadeHero/README.md

-# handmadeHero2
+# handmadeHero

-My second attempt at following https://handmadehero.org/ .
+My attempt at following https://handmadehero.org/ .
 A series on implementing a complete game from scratch in C without using any libraries.

 The code is in a highly experimental state so expect it to be very ugly and unsctructured.

-Currently on day 31.
+Currently on day 40.

 ## Things implemented so far:
 * Windows message queue processing.